Australia, Malaysia, Singapore on love scam alert

 Victims are lured with promises of love and companionship into giving strangers money.

-“Romance scammers are getting increasingly manipulative so if you are going online this Valentine’s Day to look for love, it’s absolutely vital that you’re able to recognise the warning signs,” ACCC deputy chair Delia Rickard said in a statement.
+“Romance scammers are getting increasingly manipulative so if you are going online this Valentine’s Day to look for love, it’s absolutely vital that you’re able to recognize the warning signs,” ACCC Deputy Chair Delia Rickard said in a statement.

 “Scammers create very believable profiles, including stealing the identities of real, trusted people.